Neurrone/public-knowledge-base/data/notes/x3o816uhoqu2s5kolskc4h6.md

 ## Two Pointers

 Preconditions: one or more arrays or linked lists

-outcome: finding a set of elements that meet a certain criteria (pair / triplet / subarray), iterating over parts of the array/list simultaneously or iterating over array/string from both ends, or modifying the array
+Outcome: finding a set of elements that meet a certain criteria (pair / triplet / subarray), iterating over parts of the array/list simultaneously or iterating over array/string from both ends, or modifying the array

 ```python
 def is_palindrome(s):